tinymce/tinymce-docs/tinydrive/overview.md

 {% include codepen.html id="drive-demo" %}

+### Creating an account

+If you would like to try out Drive and our Cloud-delivered editor, the first step is to create a free [Tiny account](https://www.tiny.cloud/download/).
+When you create an account, you are assigned an API key, which is required for the implementation of Drive.

+> The API key is also provisioned with a free 30-day trial of all of our [premium plugins](https://apps.tiny.cloud/product-category/tiny-cloud-extensions/), with no credit card information or commitment required.

 Start off your Tiny Drive journey with checking out our [Getting Started]({{site.baseurl}}/tinydrive/getting-started/), analyzing your image performance, or head straight to our [signup](https://apps.tiny.cloud/my-account/) page.

-We’re striving to make Tiny Drive as useful and simple as possible.
-We recommend reading up and trying to understand how [JWT authentication]({{site.baseurl}}/tinydrive/jwt-authentication/) works.
+Refer to the other documents like [Third-Party libraries]({{site.baseurl}}/tinydrive/libraries) and [Integrations]({{site.baseurl}}/tinydrive/integrations/) to gain understanding of the Tiny Drive configuration process.

 In order to implement Tiny Drive you need prior knowledge of JSON Web Token (or JWT) in detail, including how they can be used for user authentication and session management in a web application.
 There will be some coding involved on both the client-side and the server-side to configure JWT as per the instructions in this section.
+We recommend reading up and trying to understand how [JWT authentication]({{site.baseurl}}/tinydrive/jwt-authentication/) works.

 > Note: For support related issues such as problems with JWT authentication and implementing Tiny Drive, check our [help page](/tinydrive/get-help/) or please contact [support](https://support.tiny.cloud/hc/en-us/requests/new).